 Sidewalk Stormwater Management Practices

-The most common type of Stormwater Management Practice is typically a planted area located along the curb of a sidewalk, graded to capture stormwater, and planted with an understory of shrubs and herbaceous material, and sometimes trees.
+The most common type of Planted Stormwater Management Practice is typically an area located along the curb of a sidewalk, graded to capture stormwater, and planted with an understory of shrubs and herbaceous material, and sometimes trees.
 Inlet structures such as curb cuts and grates allow for stormwater from the adjacent roadway to enter the planted area and overflow to exit.
-Consisting of ROW Rain Gardens, Bioswales, Greenstrips, and Infiltration Basins, the city will build and maintain these practices within DEP Priority Areas; see the DEP Green Infrastructure Contract Areas and MS4 Drainage Areas map on the Stormwater Management Practices page.
+Consisting of right-of-way Rain Gardens and Infiltration Basins, the City will install and maintain these practices.
+Other entities may also install these practices and should consult with DEP and DOT accordingly.
+Any practice not maintained by the City will require an agreement.
+Review DEP’s interactive map.

 Dean Street, Brooklyn